Who we are

 Languages to young people: Workshops to learn languages through drama.
 On a regular basis in schools from primary to A-levels.

 What we do artistically

 The company is called Exchange because that’s what we’re interested in, at many different levels: in cultures but also practically in artistic forms.
 We have a will to explore various techniques and backgrounds.
-In The Flies, co-produced with Myriad productions, Kevin Rowntree, their artistic director, brought his strong influences of non-western techniques from Japan or India.
-In The Exchange, it was the native American world that nourished the production.
+In The Flies, Kevin Rowntree, their artistic director, brought his strong influences of non-western techniques from Japan or India.
+In The Exchange, it was the Native American world that nourished the production.
 Whereas other shows were fed by references that are closer to us, more familiar and contemporary, like cinema, literature or music.
-Overall, a cocktail of western pop culture and non western influences.
+Overall, a cocktail of western pop culture and non-western influences.

 Music always holds a special place in the shows, fully integrated as a design element, such as video.
-It’s a part of the company’s work that includes research on these forms.
 Original songs were composed for The Exchange, followed by a musician integrated in Bal Trap, until a full live-rock band in The Flies.
 Regarding the video side: a television set was in The Exchange, there were seven in The Flies, a projector was used in Business, four were used in Square(d).
 Future projects include the shooting of a short film to be integrated in a theatrical show.
 This is about pushing the borders between disciplines.
-All these inventions are all to serve the understanding of the play, the original text is at the heart of the work but those tools can make it more accessible.
-The aim, beyond mere discovery, is to make the plays accessible to a 21st century audience.
+All these inventions are all to serve the understanding of the play and its relevance regarding a 21st century audience.
+The aim, beyond mere discovery, is to make the plays accessible to the greatest number of people.

-This myriad of influences and diversity at the heart of our creative work defines Exchange Theatre and imposes us, in order to be coherent, the need to think outside the box and get out of any define box, breaking molds and borders between cultures and traditions.
+This myriad of influences and diversity at the heart of our creative work defines Exchange Theatre and imposes us, in order to be coherent, the need to think outside the box, breaking moulds and borders between cultures and traditions.